What actually breaks when you take a module to PrestaShop 9

 3. Controller base classFrameworkBundleAdminController to PrestaShopAdminController.

-4. Replace $this->get() — Move to constructor/method injection.
+4. Replace $this->get() — move to constructor or method injection.

-10. Update compliancy — Set ps_versions_compliancy to include 9.x:
+10. Update compliancy — set ps_versions_compliancy to include 9.x:

 $this->ps_versions_compliancy = [